gcmt/vessel.nvim/README.md

 -- List of functions used to sort marks in the each groups.
 -- By default marks are sorted by line number.
 -- See also 'marks.mappings.cycle_sort' option
--- Function signature: function(MarkA, MarkB) return boolean end local sorters = require("vessel.config.sorters")
+-- Each of the fucntions in this list must return two values:
-vessel.opt.marks.sort_marks = { sorters.marks.by_lnum, sorters.marks.by_mark }
+-- * A fucntion with the signature: function(MarkA, MarkB) return boolean end -- * A description string that will be used to give feedback to the user when --   cycling between these function local sorters = require("vessel.config.sorters") vessel.opt.marks.sort_marks = { sorters.marks.by_lnum, sorters.marks.by_mark }